 - Pedestrians and Crosswalks — Drivers must yield to pedestrians in crosswalks, even if they do not have the proper signal to cross.
 Be alert for pedestrians at all times, especially when turning right on red or when you are in neighborhoods, near schools, shopping centers, etc.

 - Roundabouts — Many roundabouts include traffic signs, such as a stop or yield sign, which governs who has the right-of-way.
-In situations where there are no specified rules for navigating roundabouts in New Jersey, a general rule of thumb is that all vehicles entering the roundabout must yield to traffic already in it.
+The basic rule of any uncontrolled intersection calls for the vehicle on the left to yield to the vehicle approaching from the right.

 - Multi-way Intersections — The driver that approaches the intersection first has the right-of-way.
 If two or more vehicles approach an intersection at the same time, the driver on the left must yield to the driver on the right.